nickfox/custom-google-loader/README.md

 https://developers.google.com/loader/

 does not seem to be supported anymore (jquery is at version 1.7.1 which is a few years old).
-So what I've done is removed all of the other frameworks that I'm not using (such as mooworks, scriptaculous, etc.) and updated it to jquery version:
+So what I've done is removed all of the other frameworks that I'm not using (such as mooworks, scriptaculous, etc.) and updated it to support jquery version 1.11.0 and 2.1.0.

-1.11.0

-and

-2.1.0

 I also changed the google urls to https.
 This version is stripped down and supports jquery and google maps.

-I've minified the code using Google's closure minifier set on Simple.
+I've minified the code using Google's closure minifier set on "simple".

 http://closure-compiler.appspot.com/home